What you need to know about COVID-19

 - Visit the BC Centre for Disease Control for the latest information on COVID-19.
 Follow them on Twitter for real-time updates.

-- Visit the BC COVID-19 Dashboard for the latest case counts and information on recoveries, deaths, hospitalizations, testing and more, including specific data for the Northern Health region.
+- Visit the BCCDC'S website for COVID-19 Data for the latest case counts and information on recoveries, deaths, hospitalizations, testing and more, including specific data for the Northern Health region.

-To talk to a nurse, doctor, or nurse practitioner, call the Northern Health Virtual Clinic and Info Line at 1-844-645-7811.
-All Northern BC residents can call this line for COVID-19 information, health advice, virtual screenings and assessments, and primary and community care services.
+To talk to a nurse, doctor, or nurse practitioner, call the Northern Health Virtual Primary and Community Care Clinic at 1-844-645-7811.
+All Northern BC residents can call this line for COVID-19 information, health advice, virtual or phone screenings and assessments, and primary and community care services.

 - 10 am to 10 pm daily (including weekends and statutory holidays)